Is It Safe to Take Antidepressants During Pregnancy?

 Another issue is whether the problematic factor is antidepressants or the presence of maternal depression itself.
 A study of Danish women published in an International Journal of Obstetrics and Gynecology in 2015, for instance, found that undiagnosed depression in mothers while pregnant seemed to be linked to problematic behavior in children, not antidepressant use itself.

-It seems that all we can take away from the most recent research is that while maternal antidepressant use poses some potential risks to the unborn child and their health in later life, we don’t know exactly what those risks are, nor what actually happens in the brains of fetuses and newborns who’ve been exposed to SSRIs (serotonin reuptake inhibitors, the most commonly prescribed drug to manage depression and/or anxiety-related conditions).
+It seems that all we can take away from the most recent research is that while maternal antidepressant use poses some potential risks to the unborn child and their health in later life, we don’t know exactly what those risks are, nor what actually happens in the brains of fetuses and newborns who’ve been exposed to SSRIs (selective serotonin reuptake inhibitors, the most commonly prescribed drug to manage depression and/or anxiety-related conditions).
 A study published in the journal Cerebral Cortex in 2017 study found “subtle abnormalities” in the brains of exposed newborns, but didn’t explain exactly what those were.

 Making the decision